ordina-jworks/ordina-jworks.github.io/_posts/2017-12-30-JS-Conf-Budapest-day-2.md

 Nikita Baksalyar is a Software Engineer at MaidSafe.
 During his talk he explained how we could use newer and not so new technologies to decentralize the web to its former state.
 </p></blockquote>

-The Web becomes increasingly centralized.
+The web becomes increasingly centralized.
 We trust our private data to be stored in data centers despite news about data leaks.
 We exchange our messages and they are handled to three-letter agencies without you knowing about it.
-Can we do better and return the Web to its decentralized roots?
+Can we do better and return the web to its decentralized roots?
 A combination of proven and emerging technologies like WebRTC can help us.

 ##### What is WebRTC?

 Whenever you visit a webpage, you'd typically enter a web address or click a link to view a page.
 A request is made to the server and that server provides the webpage you've requested.
-The key here is that you make an HTTP request to a locatable server and get a response back.
+The key here is that you make a HTTP request to a locatable server and get a response back.
 Let's say that you want to do a video chat with mom.
 Mom's computer is probably not a web-server, so how will she receive my audio and video data?
 Enter WebRTC.

 WebRTC stands for web real-time communications.
 It is a very exciting, powerful, and highly disruptive cutting-edge technology and standard.
-WebRTC leverages a set of plugin-free APIs that can be used in both desktop and mobile browsers, and is progressively becoming supported by all major modern browser vendors.
+WebRTC leverages a set of plugin-free APIs that can be used in both desktop and mobile browsers and is progressively becoming supported by all major modern browser vendors.

 The primary benefit of WebRTC is real-time peer-to-peer audio and video communication.
 In order to communicate with another person (i.e., peer) via a web browser, each person’s web browser must agree to begin communication, know how to locate one another and transmit all multimedia communications in real-time.